spatialos/gdk-for-unity/docs/projects/fps/tutorial.md

 1. Launch your Unity Editor.
 1. It should automatically detect the project but if it doesn't, select **Open** and then select `gdk-for-unity-fps-starter-project/workers/unity`.

-## Define the state model of our health packs
+## Design a SpatialOS component for our health packs

 To satisfy our design constraints, we need our health packs to contain some state that is replicated between our server-workers and client-workers: